mindul/Korea-Stock-Search/README.md

 This is a Chrome extension for investors in the Korean stock market.

 How to use:
+1. first install the extension.
-1. double-click the stock name with your mouse
+2. Double-click the stock name with your mouse.
-2. it will fetch the stock information from investing.com and show it to you
+3. it will fetch the stock information from investing.com and show it to you

 ![SS1](https://github.com/user-attachments/assets/0b426254-0560-4f31-8ce7-479d996635b5)